Working on the Bateke Plateau

 Foundation built the first gorilla orphanage

 In 1989 we built the first ever gorilla orphanage in Congo-Brazzaville, and since then we have rescued over 100 gorillas orphaned by the bush meat trade and poaching.
-We have reintroduced over 60 gorillas back into the wild, including 22 who travelled from our Parks in Kent.
+We have reintroduced over 70 gorillas back into the wild, including 26 who traveled from our Parks in Kent.
 Many have formed new family groups and are producing young, such as Matoko with her baby in 2016, pictured below.
-In total, by the end of 2016 more than 30 babies have been born in the wild across our projects in Congo and Gabon.
+In total, by the end of 2018 more than 35 babies have been born in the wild across our projects in Congo and Gabon.
 We are committed to growing a sustainable gorilla population in this part of Africa.

 We are working within global conservation strategies from the International Union for the Conservation of Nature (IUCN) and the Great Apes Survival Project (GRASP).